Raptor Rescue Questions

 3) If it has little or no feathering, then try to find the nest.

 The best thing for a baby bird at this stage (known as a nestling) is being in its nest.
 Look up in the nearest trees or bushes.
+These are some examples of raptors that need to go back in their nests; Great Horned Owl, Eastern Screech owl and Red-shouldered hawk.

 4) If you find the nest, go ahead and put the baby back in the nest.